gMakunde/Chat-App/README.md

 The title is "chat man chat man yea thats me" and theres a command to get the robot to say that as well.
 Also the robot greets people by saying "big fella!"

 ## What are at least 5 issues you encountered with your project?
 How did you fix them?
-1. With every message a new user would appear in the users panel
+1. With every message a new user would appear in the users panel<br />
   solution: decided to create a users object and emit it seperately. then only added to the list if the username wasnt unique

-2. Wouldn't Deploy to heroku
+2. Wouldn't Deploy to heroku<br />
   solution: added requirements procfile and then deleted and recreated the heroku app

-3. Bot would call its own functions in an infinite loop
+3. Bot would call its own functions in an infinite loop<br />
   solution: used the bot element from the user object to make sure only users can call bot commands

-4. The bot would raise an error for incorrect commands even with correct commands
+4. The bot would raise an error for incorrect commands even with correct commands<br />
   solution: created a boolean variable that turns true if any commands are used before the raise error if statement.

-5. CSS was not displaying correctly
+5. CSS was not displaying correctly<br />
   solution: I had to look through the bootstrap css url and the local one to change and make the page look how i desired.

 ## What are known problems, if any, with your project?